 - Heart-healthy fats like those found in avocados, nuts, olive oil, and fish like salmon, mackerel, and tuna can help you lower your cholesterol levels and reduce your risk of heart disease.

-- Water is one of the most important things we can give our bodies.
-Instead of juice, soda, or other beverages, try drinking water to support your body and reduce your intake of calories and sugar.
+- Avoid sugar-sweetened beverages and opt for water or diet soda as a healthier choice.
+Water is one of the most important things we can give our bodies.
+Drink water to support your body and reduce your intake of calories and sugar.

 The easiest way to stick to these foods is by shopping smart at the grocery store.
 Start at home by planning out what meals and snacks you want to have that week, which can help you avoid making impulsive choices at the store.
 Once you know what you want, make a list of everything you need to pick up.
 Finally, before heading out, check in with your hunger and grab a snack if you need to.
 After all, no one likes to shop for groceries while hungry!